Hello and welcome to my website;

 The email address does not work.

-This means that people behind NiceCash are not reachable.
+This means that the people behind NiceCash are not reachable.

 In case this website will be shut down, they can move on and create another scam – with a new name and different colors.

-As we have seen, sometime they don’t even bother to change the look of the website (as in case of KashTree).
+As we have seen, sometimes they don’t even bother to change the look of the website (as in the case of KashTree).